Jimjilbang: A Korean bathhouse like no other. If you’re visiting the K-pop capital, experiencing one of these unique spas is a must.

 You haven’t really experienced a Korean jimjilbang until you’ve spent a night at one.

-Jimjilbangs are open 24/7 and so it’s the perfect place to rest your head if you’re on a tight budget (or after a big night out on the town).
+Jimjilbangs are open 24/7 and so it’s the perfect place to rest your head if you’re traveling Korea on a budget (or after a big night out on the town).

 The sleeping areas within the jimjilbang are huge open spaces that aren’t gender-segregated.